 SUSI Year: 2012

-She has also become an inter-cultural dialogue facilitator and has facilitated dialogues between Moroccan students and U.S. students from the University of Georgia and North Eastern University and her university Cadi Aayad.
+She also became an inter-cultural dialogue facilitator and facilitated dialogues between Moroccan students and U.S. students from the University of Georgia and North Eastern University and her university Cadi Aayad.
 She is grateful for her SUSI experience because it gave her the tools needed to be an awesome facilitator.
 It also led her to become a North African Ambassador for the Mandela Institute on National Development Studies (MINDS).

 SUSI Year: 2011